jirsoft/SimplEd/README.md

 # SimplEd
 Simple font editor for CMM2 with basic mouse support.

+#### v0.35
+	CTRL-S will SWPA between current character and CLIP WIN+I can import also images - will be scanned into font

 #### v0.33
 	mouse support improvements (auto search for correct port, release on ond...) bugfix of the bottom row of characters